razorpay/blade/rfcs/2022-02-11-responsive-and-adaptive-layout-strategy.md

 ### Adaptive Search Field

-👇🏻 An example of a adaptive design where we have two implementation of search field.
+👇🏻 An example of a adaptive design where we have two implementation of a search field.

 1. Larger Screen Size - Search Input with Autosuggestion
 2. Smaller Screen Size - Search Field when clicked opens up a full screen modal which basically gives an optimised search experience on smaller screen size.